TgDSML/Movie-review-emotion-classifier/README.md

-# 🎬 Movie Review Emotion Classifier
+#  Movie Review Emotion Classifier

-This repository contains a **machine learning project for emotion classification in text**, with a focus on **movie reviews and social media comments**.
-Unlike classic sentiment analysis (positive/negative), this project aims to predict **fine‑grained emotions** such as *joy, sadness, anger, fear,* etc.
+Machine learning project for **emotion classification from text**, with emphasis on **movie reviews** and short social-media style texts.
+Unlike binary sentiment analysis (positive/negative), this project focuses on **fine-grained emotion recognition** across six emotional categories.

-The project is developed in a **research‑style, modular way**, combining exploratory notebooks with reusable Python modules.
+The repository is structured in a **research-oriented and reproducible way**, combining exploratory notebooks with reusable training and inference scripts.

 ---

+##  Problem Description

+Given a piece of text (e.g. a movie review), the goal is to classify it into one of the following **six emotion classes**:

+- `sadness`
+- `joy`
+- `love`
+- `anger`
+- `fear`
+- `surprise`

+The task is formulated as a **multiclass text classification problem** under class imbalance.

+---

 ## 📌 Project Objectives

-* Perform **emotion classification** on text data
+- Perform **emotion classification** on textual data
-* Compare **different text representations**:
+- Compare different **text representations**:

-  * TF‑IDF
+  - TF-IDF (unigrams & bigrams)
-  * Word embeddings like Word2Vec and Glove
+  - Word embeddings (Word2Vec, GloVe)
-* Train and evaluate **classical machine learning models** (Logistic Regression)
+- Train and evaluate **classical machine learning models**
+- Apply **data augmentation** to mitigate class imbalance
-* Build a **clean, reproducible ML pipeline** suitable for academic work
+- Build a **clean, end-to-end ML pipeline** suitable for MSc-level coursework

 ---